na-na-hi/renget/archive/bgkoh.md

     Things that are important or required for future quests to function.
 RP items are all the extra things that do not have any function in combat or other bonus granting ability.
 Normal items can be moved into RP storage, but they *cannot* be returned to being a normal item.
 Type | Item Name | Description
 ------ | ------ | :----:
 Key Item | Curious scroll | A scroll with the word "Decay" printed on it, whatever magic is there has faded, but it seems important.
-(Currently held by Lilac)
 RP item | Paper and Charcoal | Nothing important, Ishmael is putting letters on them to help Lilac to read english

 **OLD MOVES (∞ slots)**